 The Top 5 Ways Babywearing Can Help You Breastfeed

-1. Babywearing helps facilitate the simple, yet incredibly important, act of just hanging out with your baby.
+1. Babywearing helps facilitate the simple yet incredibly important act of hanging out with your baby.

 2. Babies who are held tend to be babies who are settled.

-3. It’s a great way to be skin-to-skin with your baby without having to sit down or lie down.
+3. It’s a great way to be skin-to-skin with your baby without sitting or lying down.

 4. You can breastfeed your baby while they are in an upright position, encouraging the best latch possible.

 Have you heard of the “koala” hold?
 This is the breastfeeding position where you hold your baby in an upright position while feeding.
-Babies who are sitting upright will often open their mouths wider and lift their faces upwards which can really help to get the best latch possible.
-They are also able to move their head around easily in this position and can really hone into their own instincts to self attach.
-Doing this in a baby carrier gives you another way of trying the “koala hold” and babies usually love it!
+Babies sitting upright often open their mouths wider and lift their faces upwards, which can help get the best latch possible.
+They can also move their head around easily in this position and can really hone into their instincts to self-attach.
+Doing this in a baby carrier gives you another way of trying the “koala hold,” and babies usually love it!

 5. Babywearing allows you to breastfeed while in motion.

-I remember a friend of mine could only breastfeed her baby for the first few months after she was born while walking around!
-For some reason her baby just would not breastfeed unless she was moving around.
-The baby carrier was crucial in helping my friend be able to do this without going insane or losing her arm to lack of blood flow in the process.
-Some babies really prefer to breastfeed while being rocked or carried and the baby carrier is a great way to do this without getting arm and neck pains.
+I remember a friend who could only breastfeed her baby for the first few months after she was born while walking around!
+For some reason, her baby just would not breastfeed unless she was moving around.
+The baby carrier was crucial in helping my friend do this without going insane or losing her arm from a lack of blood flow in the process.
+Some babies prefer to breastfeed while being rocked or carried, and the baby carrier is a great way to do this without getting arm and neck pains.

-*It’s really important to make sure you have help and guidance for safe baby wearing.
-All baby carriers come with instructions and these are crucial to follow to ensure you and your baby are safe when using them.
+*It’s essential to ensure you have help and guidance for safe babywearing.
+All baby carriers come with instructions that are crucial to follow to ensure you and your baby are safe when using them.
 Make sure your baby carrier is compatible with breastfeeding before you purchase, as not all are.